What Is the FICA Tax Rate? Everything You Need to Know

-Two of the three largest pieces of the federal budget — accounting for over half of total federal spending with over $2 trillion spent in 2017 alone — are Medicare/Medicaid and Social Security.
+Two of the three largest pieces of the federal budget — accounting for over a third of total federal spending are Medicare/Medicaid and Social Security.
 These two programs represent an essential safety net for most Americans, giving everyone a backstop they can count on to ensure that they won’t spend their golden years struggling to afford basic necessities.

 Here’s a closer look at the rates you pay for FICA taxes, what your employer pays and how that can change if you’re self-employed.